 To ensure that symptoms are completely relieved and are not going to return, it is best to target the root of the problem and free the sciatic nerve from the structure that trapped it.

-One way to reverse compression is through its reverse process, which is decompression therapy, a treatment modality that stretches out the spine, removing the accumulate pressure and returning the spine to is original length.
+One way to reverse compression is through its reverse process, which is decompression therapy, a treatment modality that stretches out the spine, removing the accumulate pressure and returning the spine to is original length, and can relieve even sere pain and chronic pain cases.
 You can now decompress your spine from home with the help of a device that is simple to use, as it only requires your own body weight.
 That device is called the Backrack.